algoim/algoim.github.io/index.md

 // surface_area ≈ 4.4007
 ```

-To visualise a quadrature scheme computed by `Algoim::quadGen`, a tool is provided in `algoim/src/algoim_quad.hpp` which outputs a scheme for visualisation with [ParaView](https://www.paraview.org/) using an XML VTP file format.
+To visualise a quadrature scheme produced by `Algoim::quadGen`, a tool is provided in `algoim/src/algoim_quad.hpp` which outputs a scheme in the format of an XML VTK `.vtp` file, which one can visualise, e.g., with [ParaView](https://www.paraview.org/).
 The routine takes as input a user-defined stream, e.g., a `std::ofstream`, and writes XML to the stream, interpreting the quadrature scheme as a scattered set of points with associated weights:

 ```cpp
 #include <iostream>